jbcodeforce/kafka-studies/docs/mirrormaker.md

 ![](images/mm2-test2.png)

-## Scenario 5: From Kafka cluster on Openshift cluster to local cluster
+## Scenario 5: From event streams on premise to event streams on cloud

 ![](images/mm2-test1.png)